XHZhang01/autonomous-navigation/Group_Report/Group_Report.md

 The "teleop_twist_keyboard_cpp" package is cloned from https://github.com/methylDragon/teleop_twist_keyboard_cpp.
 This package can control the quadrotor omnidirectionally.

-###  3.7. <a name='reset-the-frame-"/quadrotor/sensors/depthcamera"-(runxin)'></a>Reset the frame "/Quadrotor/Sensors/DepthCamera" (Runxin)
+###  3.7. <a name='reset-the-frame-"/quadrotor/sensors/depthcamera"-(runxin)'></a>Change the frame "/Quadrotor/Sensors/DepthCamera" (Runxin)
 > simulation/launch/simulation.launch

 The parent frame of "/Quadrotor/Sensors/DepthCamera" was set to "/true_body", which is impossible in the real sense.
-So we reset its parent frame to corruped frame "/body" and updated the relative pose between them.
+So we changed its parent frame to corruped frame "/body" and updated the relative pose between them.
 ```XML
 <!-- change the parent frame from '/true_body' to 'body' -->
   <node pkg="tf2_ros" type="static_transform_publisher"